Skip to main content

 The most effective way to protect your baby against RSV during the first few months of their life is to be vaccinated against RSV while you are pregnant.

-Babies born to mothers who did not receive the RSV vaccine within two weeks of being born can still be protected from RSV.
+Generally, mothers need to be vaccinated at least 2 weeks before birth for their baby to get enough antibodies to be protected against RSV.
+But even if you did not receive the RSV vaccine 2 weeks or more before delivery, your baby can still be protected.
 This protection can be provided with another RSV immunisation product, a monoclonal antibody called Beyfortus (nirsevimab).
-Some babies who are more vulnerable to severe RSV disease are also eligible to get this product, even if their mother has previously received the RSV vaccine.
+Some babies who are more vulnerable to severe RSV disease are also eligible to get this product, even if their mother has previously received the RSV vaccine during that pregnancy.

 Beyfortus (nirsevimab) contains ready-made antibodies that help babies and children fight off a potential RSV infection and prevent severe RSV disease.